One Institute: ONE Magazine (1953-1967)

-In January 1953 One, Inc. began publishing a monthly magazine called One, the first U.S. pro-gay publication, which it sold openly on the streets of Los Angeles for 25 cents.
+In January 1953 One, Inc. began publishing a monthly magazine called One, the first U.S. pro-gay publication, which it sold openly on the streets of Downtown Los Angeles for 25 cents.
 In October 1954, the U.S. Post Office Department declared the magazine "obscene" and refused to deliver it.
 ONE, Inc. brought a lawsuit in federal court, which it lost in 1957.
 However, when the U.S. Supreme Court reversed the lower court ruling that ONE violated obscenity laws in One, Inc. v.
 Olesen based on its recent landmark First Amendment case, Roth v.
 United States.
 The Supreme Court thereby upheld constitutional protection for pro-homosexual writing.

 The magazine ceased publication in December 1967.

 ONE Institute of Homophile Studies (1956)

 In 1956, ONE established the ONE Institute of Homophile Studies which, in addition to organizing classes and annual conferences, also published the ONE Institute Quarterly, a journal dedicated to the academic exploration of homosexuality.